girishdv86/MQ-programs/README.md

 AMS Demo: This contains shell scripts and instructions on creating AMS setup

 SEND.sh: This script creats a SDR/RCVR channel setup

+stup_acttvtrace: This is a sample script to show activity trace and monitoring for trace messages